AlexNykoliak/WebAppUsers/README.md

 # Architecture

-Apllictions is devided into two parts: backend and frontend.
+Aplliction is devided into two parts: backend, frontend, account.
 Backend part is an API on DRF that provides opportunity to receive Users's info

-As a client (frontend part) we have simple UserInterface
+As a client (frontend part) we have simple UserInterface.
+Account can give us opportunity to login/logout/signup.

 # TechStack